Independence ratio and random eigenvectors in transitive graphs: Finite vertex-transitive graphs

-In this formulation the event $U_i > 0$ is that the random point $Z$ lies in the homogeneous open half-space with outer normal vector $-u_i$.
-So the probability in question is equal to the measure of the intersection of the homogeneous half-spaces with outer normal vectors $-u_i$ with respect to the standard multivariate Gaussian measure on $\IR^d$.
-This is simply the volume of the corresponding $d-1$-dimensional spherical simplex divided by the volume $\vol(S^{d-1})$ of the unit sphere $S^{d-1}$, which is determined by the pairwise angles $\varphi_{i,j}$ [see (\ref{eqphi}) in Notation~\ref{notsetup}], which, in turn, can be expressed using the inner products $y_i \cdot y_j = c_{i,j}$. \end{pf}
+The event $U_i > 0$ is that the random point $Z$ lies in the homogeneous open half-space with outer normal vector $-u_i$.
+So the probability is equal to the measure of the intersection of the homogeneous half-spaces with outer normal vectors $-u_i$ with respect to the standard multivariate Gaussian measure on $\mathbb{R}^d$.
+This is simply the volume of the corresponding $(d-1)$-dimensional spherical simplex divided by the volume $\vol(S^{d-1})$ of the unit sphere $S^{d-1}$.
+Note that this relative volume is determined by the pairwise angles $\varphi_{i,j}$ [see (\ref{eqphi}) in Notation~\ref{notsetup}], which, in turn, can be expressed using the inner products $y_i \cdot y_j = c_{i,j}$. \end{pf}